Chérif Sy: President of the National Transitional Council

-Role in coup and aftermath
+Countering 2015 coup attempt and aftermath

 He was acting president between 17 and 23 September 2015, during the September 2015 coup led by Gilbert Diendéré.
 President Michel Kafando and Prime Minister Isaac Zida were held hostage as a result.
 "The coup was not a surprise," he said.
 "I have always said since the beginning of the transition if that unit was not dissolved, these forces would be deployed elsewhere and that we would have problems."
 He soon published a statement saying that dialogue was under-way between the military leadership and the "elements of the RSP" responsible for the coup, and noted that the country was in danger.
 Sy was a critic of the coup from the start.
 Known for his firmness of manner, he condemned an agreement proposed in the Economic Community of West African States by both African mediators, Senegalese President Macky Sall and Benin's Yayi Boni, that would allow the former supporters of Blaise Compaoré to compete in elections and offer amnesty to the perpetrators of the coup.

-Since he was third most important official in the country, Sy declared himself interim president.
+During the coup attempt, Sy declared himself interim president, as he was the highest-ranking government official who had not been arrested by Diendéré.
 He initiated a social media campaign to oust the coup's leaders.
-A large part of the army went along with his campaign, as they distrusted Dendiere and the Presidential Guard.
+A large part of the army went along with his campaign, as they distrusted Diendéré and the Presidential Guard.
 Dendiéré ended up admitting the coup was a mistake.
-When elections were announced for November, Sy declined to participate and exited Burkinabe politics.
-He was awarded a journalism award for his role in ending the coup.
+When elections were announced for November, Sy declined to participate and exited Burkinabé politics.
+He was awarded a journalism award by a South African organization for his role in ending the coup.

 On 15 March 2016, he delivered the keynote speech at a conference in Accra, Ghana, entitled "Promoting Professional Journalism for Good Governance in West Africa."
 He has been characterized as "a Sankarist through and through."

+Later roles

+In 2017, he was appointed by Burkinabé President Roch Marc Christian Kaboré as the president's High Representative, functioning as a leader for the northern parts of Burkina Faso.
+In 2018, he was appointed as Minister of Defense, focused on anti-terrorist operations.
+He was dismissed from that position in 2021, after a wave of terror attacks in the country.